axeluhl/sailing-analytics/wiki/typical-data-mining-scenarios.md

 	* The result would be a map that maps each group key to the sum of jibes.
 	* In this example the type of the extracted value and the type of the aggregated value would be the same, but this doesn't have to be the case.

 The main task to integrate the data mining bundle is to define the Fact (with its dimensions and extraction functions) that should be analyzed and to implement the data retrieval to get the facts from the Data Source.
-The second task would be to implement domain specific Aggregators that are able to process the type of the Key Figure.
+A second task could be to implement domain specific Aggregators that are able to process the type of the Key Figure.
 This may not necessary, because there are some domain independent Aggregators (for example for numeric values) that are available to every domain specific data mining bundle.
 So it isn't necessary to implement an Aggregator in the bundle, if the type of the Key Figure is a `Number`.
 See the package `com.sap.sse.datamining.impl.components.aggregators` for the available domain independent aggregators.

 The following sections describe how to implement the different components.